AdamRuffner/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+  - A library that makes getting data more dynamic for an application.

 1. Describe component state.
+  - stores information of the component that can change overtime.

 1. Describe props.
+  - properties that pass data from one component to the next.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?
+  - anything that affects something outside of the scope of the current function being executed.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions